FLiMS: a Fast Lightweight 2-way Merger for Sorting: Correctness

 \ul{Induction step:} The skewness optimisation modification only takes effect where there are duplicates, i.e. \(\exists h\in \{0, 1, ..., w-1\}: Ta_{h}=Tb_{w-1-h}\).
 In such a case, we notice that this only happens consecutively (including wrap-arounds from the natural rotation) and for the minimum value of the output, as \((Ta_0, Ta_1, ..., Ta_{w-1})\) is monotonically decreasing and \((Tb_{w-1}, Tb_{w-2}, ..., Tb_0)\) is monotonically increasing.
 As a consequence, the position of the minimum (split) in the bitonic sequence can be at the start, end or between this region of duplicates.

 Given that FLiMS worked correctly on the last cycle, the \(dir_{i}\) registers correspond to the last half-cleaner decisions, which will be of the form \(\{1\}^{w-k}\{0\}^{k}, k\in \{0,1,...,w\}\), after considering the offset \(o\).
-The fact that ones and zeros appear only consecutively is because only consecutive elements are dequeued from each input list on each cycle.
+Ones and zeros appear consecutively, since only consecutive elements are dequeued from each input list on each cycle.
 Also, the sequence of \(dir_{i}\) registers starts from 1, when we consider the current rotation offset.
 This is because the naturally-occurring rotation offset is updated according to the last position dequeued from \(A\), the next of which corresponds to the first from list \(B\), that yields the ``first'' 1 in the \(dir_{i}\) sequence.

 Therefore, the region of duplicates will be a sublist of the expression \(\{1\}^{w-k}\{0\}^{k}\), with its 1s and 0s replaced by consecutive duplicates from \(A\) and \(B\) respectively.
 As a result, there will be up to one local minimum (split) in this region, and therefore up to one local minimum in the entire half-cleaner result, which consists a bitonic sequence.